 - The Berenstain Bears Get Stage Fright has Sister Bear dealing with the titular problem when she's cast as the heroine of "Rumpelstiltskin"; specifically, she's afraid she'll forget her lines.
 Instead, she manages to save the show by helping her overconfident brother when he forgets his lines.
 This book was adapted into an episode of the Saturday Morning Cartoon in The Eighties.

-- Karen Kingsbury's novel Unlocked has its teenage heroine Ella cast as the heroine in what might be her high school's final production (due to impending budget cuts), the stage adaptation of Disney's Beauty and the Beast.
-The events of the story are reflected in the rekindling of her toddlerhood friendship with Holden, an autistic boy who is the brunt of bullying by such people as her Jerk Jock boyfriend Jake.
-She helps Holden to not only participate in the show (he's cast as the Beast's human form in the final scene) but also be accepted by her family, friends, and community.
+- Karen Kingsbury's novel Unlocked has its teenage heroine Ella cast as the heroine in what might be her high school's final production (due to budget cuts), the stage adaptation of Disney's Beauty and the Beast.
+The events of the story are reflected in the rekindling of her toddlerhood friendship with Holden, a noncommunicative case of Hollywood Autism who is the brunt of bullying by such people as her Jerk Jock boyfriend Jake, and who is responding to the music coming from the rehearsal room.
+Arranging for him to sit in on rehearsals, she ultimately helps Holden become far more communicative (freeing him from his "curse" of autism), and he plays the Beast's transformed self in the show's final scene.

 Live Action TV